cpfaff/vim-my-setup/README.md

 # My Vim setup

 This is my personal Vim setup.
-It can be installed manual or with an installer bash script.
+It can be installed manual or with my installer bash script.
 Both methods are described in detail below.
 The setup uses the [Vundle](https://github.com/gmarik/vundle) package manager to handle the plugins.
+The setup is tested only on a Ubuntu machine

 ## Script install